redowl/RedOwl-Data-Science-Recruiting-Exam/README.markdown

 > Rscript --vanilla summarize-enron.R enron-event-history-all.csv
 ```

-If you choose to use Python, fill in the Python script summarize-enron.py (an
+If you choose to use Python, please use a standard installation of Python 2.7,
+although you can use any external libraries that you like.
+Fill in the Python
-empty file is provided) that can be run from the [Unix] command line in the
+script summarize-enron.py (an empty file is provided) that can be run from the
-format:
+[Unix] command line in the format:

 ```
 > python summarize-python.py enron-event-history-all.csv